wahlax/ansible-nagios-role/README.md

 # Nagios with Ansible

-Start of a template for installing and configuring Nagios.
+Role for installing and configuring Nagios.

-## Parameters
+## Optional Parameters

  * `nagios_core_version` - Version of release from github
  * `nagios_core_sha256` - Checksum of tar.gz for release